B.S. Chemistry (ACS, Honors), 2012

 The chemistry department maintains a list of contacts with local businesses and industries that have had student interns.
 These internship sites range from local businesses such as a compounding pharmacy and wineries in the Rogue Valley to research firms in Bend and Klamath Falls.

 Students who would like to teach chemistry at the middle or high school level in Oregon public schools must complete a bachelor's degree in chemistry before applying to the SOU MAT (Master of Arts in Teaching) program.
-Dr. Douglas Chapman (541-552-6410) is the chemistry department education advisor.
-Students interested in becoming middle/high school chemistry teachers should contact Dr. Chapman for questions regarding chemistry degree requirements, and should contact the SOU School of Education regarding admission requirements for the MAT program.
+Students interested in becoming middle/high school chemistry teachers should contact Dr. Teresa Coker for questions regarding chemistry degree requirements, and should contact the SOU School of Education regarding admission requirements for the MAT program.

 The Department also features a nationally recognized Chemistry Club (Student Affiliates of the ACS.)
-The Chemistry Club was recently awarded as a national 'Honorable Mention' chapter by the ACS for their activities in 2009-2010 and 2014-2015 and was recognized with a Certificate of Acheivement for the 2010-2011 academic year.
+The Chemistry Club was awarded as a national 'Honorable Mention' chapter by the ACS for their activities in 2009-2010 and 2014-2015 and was recognized with a Certificate of Achievement for the 2010-2011 academic year.
 Through their Kids & Chemistry outreach program, the Chemistry Club is very active in bringing science to Southern Oregon-area elementary and middle schools.
 The group also offers peer tutoring in chemistry, as well as fundraisers, scholarships, social events, National Chemistry Week events, and tours of the Department for incoming students.
-Dr. Douglas Chapman (541-552-6410) is the Chemistry Club advisor for 2016-17.
+Dr. Anna Oliveri is the Chemistry Club advisor for 2022-23.